Written by Claudi Bartsch for MonaCorona.com

 It is a monument to the battle of the nations, which was fought from 16th to 19th of October in 1813.
 It is one of the TOP historical spots to visit in Leipzig.

-You literally find nice places to eat in every corner.
-Thai, Italian, Spanish, Sushi, Local…there is something for every taste.
+You literally find nice places to eat in every corner, perhaps even better than Berlin!
+From Leipzig street food to Thai, Italian, Spanish, Sushi, Local…there is something for every taste.
 Here you can find my recommendations: